 In addition, we partner with local colleges and universities to provide a setting for volunteers and students interested in archaeology to gain hands-on experience working with archaeological collections.
 The SDAC has a diverse staff of professionals and technical support personnel.
 Our experienced staff has expertise in local, regional, and national collections management policies and practices.

-A certain degree of standardization in collection preparation, cataloging, packaging and organization is necessary in order to preserve collections, facilitate future research and maintain inventory control.
-It is not the goal of the San Diego Archaeological Center to dictate research design, field methodology or laboratory procedures to cultural resource management companies, but to work hand-in-hand with procedures already in practice while meeting the above standards.
-The following publications are available from the San Diego Archaeological Center by mail, fax or email (Microsoft Word format).
-Please indicate your preference in your request.
+A certain degree of standardization in collection preparation, cataloging, packaging, and organization is necessary in order to preserve collections, facilitate future research, and maintain inventory control.
+It is not the goal of the San Diego Archaeological Center to dictate research design, field methodology, or laboratory procedures to cultural resource management companies, but to work hand-in-hand with procedures already in practice while meeting the above standards.

 Curatorial and Exhibition Services

 The Center maintains archaeological collections in accordance with “The Curation of Federally-Owned and Administered Archaeological Collections” (36 CFR Part 79), State of California Resources Agency’s 1993 Guidelines for the Curation of Archaeological Collections, the National Park Service Museum Handbook, Part I, Museum Collections, culturally-affiliated American Indian and cultural group advice, professional museum and archival practices and any other relevant and appropriate recommendations as to the care of archaeological collections and archives in order to prevent degradation of collections by human or environmental factors.
-Click here for a detail listing of Curatorial and Exhibition services.
+View a detailed listing of Curatorial and Exhibition Services.

 Collection Preparation Guidelines

 The Center has a strict policy when accessioning new collections or entering into curation contracts.
 New collections delivered to the Center must contain a site report, master catalog, information about inadvertent discoveries, a list of deaccessioned items with supplementary documentation, and conveyance documents.
-Click here for a document with instructions on Collection’s Preparation Guidelines.
-Everything you need to know to make your archaeological collections curation-ready.
+View the Collection Preparation Guidelines, which contains everything you need to know to make your archaeological collections curation-ready.

 Curation Supplies: The San Diego Archaeological Center has archival-quality supplies available for purchase.
 We are able to purchase many items in large quantities and are happy to pass the cost savings on to you.
 Please let us know if there are any additional items you would like us to carry.
-Click here to go to download the Curation Supply form.
+Download the Curation Supply Form.